aarsonline/aarsonline.github.io/class2/gly3/README.md

 ## Editing

-All GlyRS (GlyRS-B, -A, and -E) lacks editing activity (Gomez et al., 2020).
+All GlyRS (GlyRS-B, -A, and -E) lack editing activity (Gomez et al., 2020).

+Being the smallest amino acid, recognition of glycine against non-cognate amino acids is through steric hindrance.
+The small amino acid binding pocket of GlyRS is enclosed upon ATP binding and can only accommodate glycine (Guo et al. 2009).

+The discrimination of the near-cognate alanine is made in bacterial GlyRS by two nearly absolutely conserved Thr residues (T140 and T158 in Aquifex aeolicus) that also bind a solvent molecule; in eukaryotic GlyRS this task is done mainly through a non-conserved Ser or Ala residue (S524 in human), equivalent of T158 in Aquifex aeolicus (Valencia-Sánchez, Marco Igor, et al. 2016).

 ## Non-translational functions